 PSEG Long Island continues to incorporate ICS training among its employees in accordance with ICS competencies and goals.
-ICS training is encouraged among employees to further their incident knowledge, skills, and capabilities when coordinating with external agencies.
-PSEG Long Island's Emergency Preparedness (EP) Organization reviews and determines relevant training for restoration personnel (i.e., EOC training for liaisons, ICS training for management, etc.).
-Senior Leadership and key personnel are also encouraged to participate in more advanced and/or position specific training (i.e., ICS for executives, Logistics Section Chief training, etc.), when appropriate.
-As PSEG Long Island refines its use of ICS for incident response, the ERP is updated to accurately reflect roles, responsibilities, and any changes to organizational structure or processes that become necessary.
+PSEG Long Island has created an ICS training presentation that is assigned to all employees on an annual basis.
+This training course includes key ICS principals and specific details on PSEG Long Island's ICS structure during restoration events.
+Additional ICS training courses are also available for employees to further their incident knowledge, skills, and capabilities when coordinating with external agencies.
+Senior Leadership and key personnel are encouraged to participate in more advanced and/or position specific training (i.e., ICS for executives, Logistics Section Chief training, etc.), when appropriate.
+As PSEG Long Island enhances its use of ICS for incident response, the ERP is updated to accurately reflect roles, responsibilities, and any changes to organizational structure or processes that become necessary.